-The Sissipihaw, a Native American tribe, first inhabited the area that, today, is Alamance County.
+The Sissipahaw, a Native American tribe, first inhabited the southern area of what is now Alamance County.

-In 1701 English explorer John Lawson visited the region and described the region the land as “extraordinarily rich” and that no man could have any reason to dislike it.
+In 1701, John Lawson, an English explorer, traveled this region and described the land as “extraordinarily rich” and that no man could have any reason to dislike it.

-On May 16, 1771, a group of backcountry farmers called the Regulators fought against Royal Governor William Tryon and the North Carolina militia.
+On May 16, 1771, a group of backcountry farmers called the Regulators, fought against Royal Governor William Tryon and the North Carolina militia.
 Although the Regulators were defeated, some of their frustrations carried over into the sparks of the American Revolution.